IHE/IHE-MetadataHandbook/README.md

 Filtering, grouping and sorting the available documents greatly enhance the discoverability of specific documents.
 Setting up a recognizable and intuitive set of metadata attributes helps the end users in quickly accessing the right information at the right time for the right purpose.

-## 3.5 Determine the needs for constraints
+## 3.5 Determine the Needs for Constraints

 Each Community will determine the desired level of constraints.
 Some Communities may only define a specific value set for classCode and leave all other metadata with the default constraints from XCA or XDS; other Communities will need to define constraints for every metadata attribute across all object types.